homebodygym/homebodygym/pages/altcoins/buy-zcash.md

 Edward Snowden has shown his support for the project, saying:

 <blockquote>
-Zcash is the only altcoin (that i know of) designed and built by professional and academic cryptographers.
+<p>Zcash is the only altcoin (that i know of) designed and built by professional and academic cryptographers.
 Hard to ignore...
 Zcash's privacy tech makes it the most interesting Bitcoin alternative.
-Bitcoin is great, but if it's not private, it's not safe.
+Bitcoin is great, but if it's not private, it's not safe.</p>
 </blockquote>

-### Use Cases

 ### Zcash ICO?